 The Atlantic Council’s work on Middle East security honors the legacy of Brent Scowcroft and his tireless efforts to build a new security architecture for the region.

-Countries & issues in focus
+Countries & Sub-regions in Focus

 Featured commentary & analysis

 Our blogs feature thoughtful reflections and opinions on current events in the Middle East & North Africa.

 The Biden administration’s Syria policy sets a path towards disengagement.
 Here’s why it’s problematic.

 By Abdulrahman al-Masri, Reem Salahi

 It appears that the Joe Biden administration isn’t only deprioritizing Syria due to a cramped foreign policy agenda, but more clearly pronouncing a lack of strategic interest and an official approach of disengagement.

 Under Ebrahim Raisi, Iran and Turkey may be entering a new phase of bilateral ties

 By Hossein Aghaie Joobani